≡ Menu

 20 year term life policy

 Here at IBUSA, we have found that the 20-year term life insurance policy has consistently remained one of the most popular options that our clients choose over the years.
-Popular because 20 years of coverage will generally be long enough to ensure that small children will have the protection that they need as well as possibly cover the cost of an outstanding mortgage one might want to be covered as well.
+Popular because 20 years of coverage will generally be long enough to ensure that small children will have the protection that they need, as well as possibly cover the cost of an outstanding mortgage one might want to be covered as well.

-But, before we dive into all of that, let’s first take a look at some sample rates you might expect to see when applying for coverage so that you can get a general idea about what a 20 year term life insurance policy might cost.
+But, before we dive into all of that, let’s first take a look at some sample rates you might expect to see when applying for coverage so that you can get a general idea about what a 20-year term life insurance policy might cost.

-Best 20 Year Term Life Insurance Rates
+Best 20-Year Term Life Insurance Rates

-Either way, all quotes are from top rated life insurance companies, are for informational purposes only, and must be qualified for.
+The following quotes are for 20-year term rates from companies that require an exam and also no medical exam life insurance.
+Either way, all quotes are from top-rated life insurance companies, are for informational purposes only, and must be qualified for.

 MaleFemale